Joanna Kerns: Growing Pains

-Soon after the cancellation of The Four Seasons, Kerns auditioned for a new series in late 1984, called Growing Pains.
-She auditioned with Alan Thicke, who was just coming off the failure of his TV talk show Thicke of the Night.
-Kerns joked in many interviews that Alan and she had immediate chemistry, especially when she kissed him on his nose by accident during their audition together.
+Soon after the cancellation of The Four Seasons, Kerns auditioned with Alan Thicke for a new family sitcom called Growing Pains.
+Kerns joked in interviews that Alan and she had immediate chemistry, especially when she kissed him on his nose by accident during their audition together.
 Kerns and Thicke's chemistry won them both the parts, and the two became great friends off the show.
+The successful show, which dealt with two working parents raising their kids, ran on ABC from 1985-1992.
+Kerns reprised her role in two reunion TV movies, The Growing Pains Movie (2000) and Growing Pains: Return of the Seavers (2004).

 During the success of Growing Pains, Kerns began to star in television movies, where she played controversial parts very different from the beloved all-American mom, Maggie Seaver.
 One such performance that shocked audiences was her 1992 movie, The Nightman, in which Kerns played a highly sexual business woman who was a motel owner.
 Her many TV movies include: Those She Left Behind, Blind Faith, The Big One: The Great Los Angeles Earthquake, Shameful Secrets, and No One Could Protect Her.